SagarKarmoker/nextjs-authkit-starter/README.md

    ```

 3. **Configure environment variables:**
-   - Copy `.env.example` to `.env` and fill in your MongoDB URI and any authentication secrets.
+   - Copy `.env.example` to `.env` and fill in your PostgreSQL DATABASE_URL and any authentication secrets.
+   - For MongoDB version, use MONGODB_URI instead of DATABASE_URL.

 4. **Run the development server:**
    ```bash